 After sixteen successful years in the business, the company was sold to General Mills for $8 billion.
 Today, it’s America’s leading natural pet food company.

-Blue Buffalo works with several manufacturers.
+Blue Buffalo works with a wide variety of pet food manufacturers and suppliers.
 According to a brand profile published by the Whole Dog Journal in 2012, these were Ainsworth Pet Nutrition, ANI/Vita-Line Products, CJ Foods, ProPet, Triple T Foods, and Tuffy’s Pet Foods.

-In addition to these manufacturing partners, Blue Buffalo also manufactures its own products.
+In addition to these partners, Blue Buffalo also manufactures some of its own products.
 It appears that the company operates manufacturing facilities in Joplin, Missouri and Richmond, Indiana.
+While we don’t have exact details on Blue Buffalo’s manufacturing, it appears their products are made in the U.S.

 Starting with a packaging problem affecting a number of Blue Buffalo dog food cups, 2017 involved three unique recalls.
 Shortly after the packaging problem in February, Blue recalled several cans of Homestyle Recipe dog food due to possible aluminum contamination.
 In March of 2017, Blue Buffalo dog food was recalled due to potentially high levels of beef thyroid hormone.